broofa/joos/README.md

   * Lightweight - &lt; 1.5KB minified and gzipped
   * Library agnostic - Use it with jQuery, Prototype, Ext... whatever.
-  * Powerful - Supports OO constructs that aren
+  * Powerful - Supports OO constructs that aren't typically available in JS or other 3rd-party JS libraries.
-  * Elegant - joos-enabled code is more readable, and just *looks* better
+  * Intuitive - joos-enabled code is more readable, and easier to organize.
+And it just *looks* better
   * Cross-platform - Urrr... well... sort of.
 I need to spec out what the exact browser support story is.

 joos **is not**:

-  * A new language
+  * A [new] compiled language
   * A replacement for existing libraries.

 ## API Definition Objects (APID's)